 How Inheritance Works

-Changes made at the Enterprise level apply to all locations unless the specific field has been overridden at a location.
+- Changes made at the Enterprise level apply to all locations unless the specific field has been overridden at a location.

-Overrides allow you to tailor pricing, item behavior, and display for specific sites while still leveraging a shared menu structure.
+- Overrides allow you to tailor pricing, item behavior, and display for specific sites while still leveraging a shared menu structure.

 What is an Override?

-- When a field is overridden, the location-specific value replaces the inherited Enterprise value for that field only.
+- When a field is overridden, the location-specific value replaces the inherited value for that field only.

 Clear or Reset an Override